Red Shift (novel): During the Civil War

 Thomas and Margery Rowley live in Barthomley.
 Thomas has epileptic fits in which he has visions of another person in turmoil, who may be Tom.
 The village regards John Fowler, the son of the rector, as their leader.
 He is charismatic, educated and has sided with the Parliamentary forces.
-He is wanted by the Royalists.
+He is wanted by the Royalists, accused of being a Mosstrooper.
 He may also be a sociopath.
 He taunts Thomas about his fits, about Margery, and about their old rival Thomas Venables, a former villager, enemy of John Fowler and a rival to Thomas Rowley for Margery.
 Venables was born on Mow Cop, a place thought to be cursed.
 He is now a soldier with the Royalists.
 Thomas Rowley stands watches in the church tower but only stares at Mow Cop.

 In Roman times

 A group of Roman soldiers are on the run from the army, the local tribes and anybody else who might threaten them.
 They are led by Logan, their former cohort leader, who reminds them constantly that they are "the Ninth", possibly meaning the lost Ninth Legion.
 Logan also complains that they are "soldiers, not bricklayers"; the last testified activity for the Ninth Legion in Britain is during the rebuilding in stone of the legionary fortress at York (Eboracum) in AD 107–8.
 Initially the other soldiers are Face, Magoo and Buzzard, along with Macey, who is subject to fits and berserker rages.
 In these states he fights like ten men but has strange visions, even claiming to be someone else, somewhere else while his body fights.

 In some ways Logan reflects John Fowler.
 Both use others to benefit themselves.
 Macey is Logan's weapon of choice – when there is killing to be done it is Logan who knows the "Big Words" that incite Macey's fits.
 Logan also kills Buzzard for disobeying him, even though Buzzard is the best at scouting territory.

 The girl-goddess-priestess sees all the soldiers as being lost from their tribes.
 This rootlessness echoes Tom and Jan's failure to find a place to call their own.